Squeezy: Rapid VM Memory Reclamation for Serverless Functions: Squeezy Overview

-\begin{itemize} \item It partitions guest memory across running function instances to isolate their footprints and prevent their interleaving. \item It makes the OS unplug interface (i.e., virtio-mem) aware of these partitions, to enable the fast and zero-interference reclamation of instances memory blocks as they terminate. \end{itemize}
+To achieve them, Squeezy introduces two mechanisms: \begin{itemize} [leftmargin=2ex, noitemsep, topsep=1pt] \item It partitions guest memory between running function instances to isolate their footprints. \item It makes the OS hot(un)plug interface (i.e., virtio-mem) aware of these partitions, to enable their fast and efficient reclamation when instances terminate. \end{itemize}

-\textbf{HotMem partitions per instance.} HotMem leverages the pre-defined memory requirements of function instances to be deployed in a VM under the N:1 model to partition the available guest memory into fixed-sized chunks.
-Each chunk can host a single instance.
-For this, HotMem introduces a new memory zone in the OS memory manager (\texttt{ZONE\_HotMem}) that supports partitioning.
+\textbf{Squeezy partitions.} Squeezy leverages the pre-defined memory requirements of function instances to partition the available guest memory of a N:1 VM into N fixed-sized chunks (partitions).
+Each chunk can host a single function instance.

-HotMem memory cannot be used for generic allocations; it is reserved from the main OS allocation path.
-Instead, an instance has to explicitly ask to be backed by HotMem resources, using a dedicated API described in Section~\ref{sec:implementation}.
-In that case, it is mapped to a HotMem partition and all its allocations (i.e., anonymous memory) are served from it.
+Squeezy memory cannot be used for generic allocations; it is reserved and excluded from the main OS allocation path.
+Instead, an instance explicitly asks to be backed by Squeezy memory, using a dedicated API described in Section~\ref{sec:implementation}.
+In that case, it is mapped to a Squeezy partition and all its allocations (i.e., anonymous memory) are served from it.
 Once a partition is assigned to an instance, it is locked until the instance terminates.
-Figure~\ref{fig:HotMem-overview} shows how different instances are isolated into different memory partitions under HotMem.
+Figure~\ref{fig:squeezy-overview} shows how different instances are isolated into different memory partitions under Squeezy.

-A HotMem partition is populated by a plug event, triggered by a serverless runtime (Section~\ref{sec:runtime}).
+Squeezy partitions are initially empty.
+When the serverless runtime decides to scale-up the number of function instances running inside the N:1 VM, e.g., due to a load spike, it triggers a plug event.
+This event will populate a Squeezy partition with the hotplugged memory and the runtime will spawn and assign a new function instance to this partition (\S\ref{sec:runtime}).

+\textbf{Physical memory allocation.} Similarly to normal VM memory hotplugging with virtio-mem, Squeezy does not allocate any physical memory on plugging.
+The hotplugged guest physical memory corresponds to a virtual memory range of the virtual machine monitor (VMM).
+Physical memory pages will be allocated on demand, when the Squeezy-enabled function in the guest actually touches the hotplugged memory for the first time, via nested page faults.
+Thus its static partitioning does not increase memory usage; each instance will occupy only the amount of memory it touches and not the entire Squeezy partition size.